-Did you know that there are over 38,000 alumni globally!?
+Did you know that there are over 38,000 alumni globally?

 In Australia, your community is growing rapidly, and with this, comes more opportunity to connect with fellow graduates, learning from each other's experiences.

-The Alumni program has so many amazing offers to keep you engaged, connected and skilled!
+The Alumni program has so many amazing offers to keep you engaged, connected and skilled.

 - 1. A closed community group where you can continue connecting with fellow graduates.
-Here you'll be able to access useful resources and documents related to your specific industry and general career support. - 2.
-View and attend events, such as Lunch 'n' Learns on an array of topics, global meditation sessions, guest speaker series and featured industry events that we think will add lots of value to your continued development. - 3.
+Here you'll be able to access useful resources and documents related to your industry and career support. - 2.
+View and attend events, such as global meditation sessions, guest speaker series and featured industry events that we think will add lots of value to your continued development. - 3.
 Exclusive and FREE membership to Accenture's Skills to Succeed Academy. - 4.
-The option to be matched with a volunteer career coach to help you transition to your new role, support you with resume, linkedin and interview preparation and more. - 5.
-Alumni Advisory Committee a select group of Alumni from across our programs will form an annual committee and provide Generation Australia with suggestions on how to make the Alumni program even more amazing.
-As a member of the committee, you will also be able to represent Generation Australia at industry events, speak to current students about your experience, and be an amazing ambassador for Generation Australia! - 6.
-We will also keep you updated on important events, Alumni success stories, job opportunities and more in our monthly Alumni newsletter! - You'll never miss a thing!
+The option to be matched with a volunteer career coach to help you transition to your new role, support you with resume, Linkedin and interview preparation and more. - 5.
+Join the Alumni Advisory Committee and help us solve unemployment.

+As a member, you will also be able to represent Generation. - 6.
+We will also keep you updated on important events, Alumni success stories, job opportunities and more in our monthly Alumni newsletter!
+You'll never miss a thing!